ghmy/Distinct-Pair-Sums/README.md

 70 69 68
 and look for 65, 64, 63...  and finds new arrays that obeys the k sum rule

-and all the stages above are run recursively.
+and all the stages above are run recursively in findMaxResult function.

 The algorithm finally finds the array above that sums to 543